SOC Language Requirement

 - Greek (Modern)

-Scheduling a Competency Exam through the SOC Dean's Office: To schedule an appointment to take a language competency exam in: Chinese (Mandarin), French, German, Italian, Japanese, Latin, or Spanish, please call or stop by the SOC Dean’s office at 51 E. Pearson, 201 on Water Tower Campus (312-915-6548).
-For instructions on scheduling an appointment to take a language competency exam in any other language (listed in the table above), please send an e-mail request (specifying the language test requested) to Michelle Bukowski, email@example.com.
+For instructions on scheduling an appointment to take a language competency exam in any other languages listed in the table above, please send an e-mail request (specifying the language test requested) to Michelle Bukowski, email@example.com.

 Note: Competency test results may take up to six weeks to return.
 In order for students to plan their course work accordingly, students who wish to take a language competency exam (that is offered at Loyola) are strongly encouraged to schedule the exam as soon as possible upon entry to the School of Communication and no later than the end of their junior year.